Home » Puddings & Custards » How to make Crème Caramel From Scratch

 • Prepare the baking pan for the water bath: Choose a baking pan that is just big enough to fit two ramekins without them touching each other.
 Don’t use a big baking pan or you’ll have trouble removing it from the oven when it’s filled with boiling water.
 Place a kitchen towel in the bottom of the pan before putting two 6-ounce (3/4 cup/177 ml) ramekins.
 The kitchen towel will protect the custard from the bottom heat.
 And it will keep the ramekins from sliding.
 Set aside while you prepare the caramel.

-• Quickly coat the bottom of the prepared ramekins with caramel.
-Be careful as the ramekins will heat up.
-The caramel will set very quickly so pour it into the ramekins as soon as it’s ready.
+• Coat the bottom of the prepared ramekins with caramel.
+Be careful as the ramekins might heat up.
 Set aside while you prepare the custard.
+Tip: The caramel will set very quickly so pour it into the ramekins as soon as it’s ready.
 Don’t worry if you start to hear cracking sounds as the caramel cools down and hardens.

-• Prepare the custard: Pour the milk and heavy cream with half of the sugar in a small pot.
-Heat over medium heat until warm (not boiling), swirling the pan occasionally to dissolve the sugar.
-You’ll notice steam appearing.
+• Prepare the custard: In a small saucepan, heat the milk, heavy cream and orange zest (if using) with half of the sugar until warm (not boiling), swirling the pan occasionally (to dissolve the sugar).
+You’ll notice steam appearing when swirling the saucepan.
 If using a thermometer, it should register about 71°C (160°F).

-• In the meantime, gently whisk the egg and remaining sugar in a small bowl until just combined.
-Try not to whisk too much so the mixture doesn’t get foamy, which would affect the texture of the custard.
+• In the meantime, gently whisk the egg with the remaining sugar in a small bowl just until combined.
+Try not to whisk too much so the mixture doesn’t get foamy which would affect the texture of the custard.

-• Temper the egg: Very slowly pour the warm liquids over the egg mixture whilst whisking.
+• Temper the egg: Gradually pour the warm liquids over the egg mixture whilst stirring with a spoon (not a whisk).
 Don’t pour too quickly or you will scramble the egg.
 You want to slowly increase the temperature of the egg.

 • Bake for about 20-25 minutes until the custard is set but still jiggly.
-A digital thermometer inserted into the center of the custard (without touching the bottom of the ramekin) will register about 76-79°C (170-175°F).
-The baking time will depend on your oven, the ramekins used, how hot the liquids were when added to the egg mixture etc. Keep a close eye on the crème caramel the first time you make it.
-Water bath (bain marie): The water should never reach a full boil.
-If it does, the oven temperature is too high.
-Reduce the oven temperature and slightly move the parchment paper/aluminum foil to allow the water to evaporate.
-You could also poke holes in the foil before covering the ramekins.
+Tip: A digital thermometer inserted into the center of the custard (without touching the bottom of the ramekin) will register about 77-79°C (170-175°F).
+If the temperature is lower than that, the custard won’t have set and might fall apart when you invert it.
+If the custard gets too hot on the other hand, it will have bubbles on the surface and might be rubbery instead of smooth and creamy.
+The baking time will depend on your oven, the ramekins used, how hot the water was etc. Keep a close eye on the crème caramel the first time you make it.

-• Very carefully remove the pan from the oven and transfer the custards to a wire rack.
-You can use kitchen tongs or an offset spatula to remove the ramekins from the water bath.
-Let them cool down to room temperature for about an hour.
-Refrigerate for at least 12 hours, well covered in cling film.
+• Very carefully remove the pan from the oven and transfer the custards to a wire rack (with kitchen tongs or a slotted spatula).
+Cool down at room temperature for about an hour.
+Then chill for at least 4 hours (ideally overnight), well covered in cling film.
+Tip: Don’t skip the chilling step before unmolding.
+The warm custard will be quite fragile.

 Notes

-• Make-ahead tips: The baked crème caramel will keep in the refrigerator for up to 4 days.
+• Make-ahead tips: Baked crème caramel will keep in the refrigerator for 3-4 days.

 • Caramel: The recipe calls for making a small amount of dry caramel.
 If you are making more caramel than the recipe calls for or if your pan is too small, melt the sugar in batches.
 Add a thin layer of sugar and wait for it to melt before adding another thin layer over the melted sugar.
 If you’re making a large quantity of caramel, it might be better to make a wet caramel.
 For tips on how to make wet caramel, head over to the salted caramel sauce post.